annotation/stam/extensions/stam-transpose/README.md

-We then intend to transpose this selection back to source resource A. The transpose function takes the transposition that formed the derived resource as a parameter, and based on that information it knows to first maps our single text selection in resource C to two text selections in the same resource C (because there is a colour change in the middle): one picks a slice of the green text selection, and one picks a slice of the blue text selection.
+We then intend to transpose this selection back to source resource A. The transpose function takes the transposition that formed the derived resource as a parameter, and based on that information it knows to first map our single text selection in resource C to two text selections in the same resource C (because there is a colour change in the middle): one picks a slice of the green text selection, and one picks a slice of the blue text selection.
 Because